YurtsAI/maverick/README.md

 During installation, the Maverick packaged application as well as the code completion model is downloaded.
 Installation can take ~10 minutes and may vary based off internet speed and compute resources.

+> **DISCLAIMER**: Inference speeds may be slow, but we are actively working to further optimize them.
+Please be patient and see [Advanced Settings](#3-advanced-settings) to configure Maverick to best suit your computer's architecture.

 Have questions or issues with install?
 Join our [Discord server](https://discord.gg/qgUprRUX) or file a Github [Issue](https://github.com/YurtsAI/maverick/issues).

 #### Common reasons why you can't run Maverick:

 - Port is not available.
-If this is the case, hit `CMD/CTRL + SHIFT + P` and type `Settings`.
-Then, select `Open Settings (UI)` and search `Maverick port`.
+If this is the case, hit `cmd/crtl + shift + p` and type `"Settings"`.
+Then, select `Open Settings (UI)` and search `"Maverick port"`.
 By default, the Maverick model runs on port `9401`, but you can change this to whichever port you prefer.
 - When pressing `Run debugger`, it shows different target options (nodejs, edge, etc.).
 Your VSCode root directory might be incorrect.
 Make sure your root directory is the folder in which the `package.json` file is.
 - Error message `module "node-fetch" not found...`.
 You need to run `npm install`.
-- `canvas.node` was compiled against a different Node.js.
-[Try to remove canvas](https://github.com/hieunc229/copilot-clone/issues/9) (`npm uninstall canvas`)

 #### Still not running?